How to Explain a Gap in Employment History

 - Explain in detail why you left a position.
 With this option, you can provide specifics.
 For example, you left to go back to school in order to seek a better position, or, you left so you could take care of your children since they were just starting high school.

-Now it may seem like each of those are saying the same thing.
-They are, but there are key word differences.
+Now it may seem like each of those is saying the same thing.
+They are, but there are keyword differences.

 Explaining a Gap During a Job Interview

 This is the big one.
 During a job interview, this question may and probably will come up.
 You will want to be prepared on how to address this during the interview.

 - Try to address the gap in employment history before you are asked about it.
 Don't state things like, "I'd like to address the gap in my employment history" or anything like that.
 Instead, segue into it.
 When asked to talk about yourself, your experience, etc., try to weave it in.
 It's recommended that you don't discuss the reason why there is a gap if it may hurt the chances in you landing the job.

 - Be honest about it.
 Don't try to lie, cover it up, or come up with this reason that sounds great but isn't true at all.
 You may be asked to back it up.
 It's better to be honest and forthright about it.
 The interviewer will appreciate it.